At Quad meet, PM Modi calls for return to path of dialogue and diplomacy on Ukraine crisis | Law-Order

 - India

-Besides Modi, the meeting was attended by US President Joe Biden, Australian Prime Minister Scott Morrison and Japanese PM Fumio Kishida.
+A joint readout released by the White House said US President Joe Biden, Modi, Australian PM Scott Morrison and his Japanese counterpart Fumio Kishida discussed the ongoing conflict and humanitarian crisis in Ukraine and assessed its ''broader implications'', without mentioning Russia or the military offensive.

+Going by the joint readout and the comments by the leaders, it appeared that there were divergent views on the crisis in Ukraine triggered by Russia's military offensive.

 ''Developments in Ukraine were discussed in the meeting, including its humanitarian implications.
-The Prime Minister emphasised the need to return to a path of dialogue and diplomacy,'' an official statement said.
+The prime minister emphasised the need to return to a path of dialogue and diplomacy,'' a statement by Modi's office said.

-In his remarks, Modi also reiterated the importance of adhering to the UN Charter, international law and respect for sovereignty and territorial integrity.
+It said Modi underlined that the Quad must remain focused on its core objective of promoting peace, stability and prosperity in the Indo-Pacific region and that he also reiterated the importance of adhering to the UN Charter, international law and respect for sovereignty and territorial integrity.

+Though the joint readout did not directly referred to Russian military offensive against Ukraine, Japanese PM Kishida's office quoted him as saying that ''unilateral changes to the status quo by force or coercion like the recent Russian aggression against Ukraine are also unacceptable in the Indo-Pacific region.'' ''I met with my fellow Quad leaders Prime Minister Scott Morrison, Prime Minister Narendra Modi, and Prime Minister Kishida Fumio about Russia's ongoing attack on Ukraine and our commitment to sovereignty and territorial integrity around the world, including in the Indo-Pacific,'' Biden tweeted.

+The joint readout said the Quad leaders discussed the ongoing conflict and humanitarian crisis in Ukraine and assessed its broader implications.

+''Participated in a productive virtual Quad Leaders' meeting today with @POTUS @JoeBiden, PM @ScottMorrisonMP and @JPN_PMO Kishida.
+Reaffirmed our shared commitment to ensuring security, safety and prosperity in the Indo-Pacific,'' he said.

-The meeting reviewed the progress on Quad's initiatives since the summit talks in September.
+The Indian statement said the meeting reviewed the progress on Quad's initiatives since the summit talks in September.

 ''The leaders agreed on accelerating cooperation, with an objective to achieve concrete outcomes by the summit in Japan later this year,'' the statement said.